wirc-sjsu/firebench/docs/dependencies.md

 - Shapely

 Install the documentation group with `python -m pip install -e ".[docs]"`.
-It contains MyST Parser, Sphinx, Sphinx Click, and the Read the Docs theme.
+It contains MyST Parser, pytest for validating documentation examples, Sphinx, Sphinx Click, and the Read the Docs theme.
 Like the required and development groups, this list is declared only in `pyproject.toml`.